 This makes the Bible unique among the world’s literature.
 There are certainly other ancient collections of writings.
 But none of them speak with the authority of God.
-None of them contain God’s revelation of himself and his plan of redemption to a fallen humanity.
+None of them contain God’s revelation of himself and his plan of redemption for fallen humanity.

 What is Bible Commentary?

 The Bible can be challenging to understand at times.
 The culture that it was written by, and to, is different than ours today.
 Many of the customs and practices of that time are meaningless to us today.
 And other times it is just difficult to come to grips with what a biblical author is saying.

 Commentaries are written to address these challenges.
 A commentary may cover the whole Bible, a single testament, a single book, or even a portion of a book.
 But in all cases, commentaries seek to provide an understanding of what the Bible is teaching.

 If you have ever watched football, or any other sport, on TV, you will have noticed that there are usually one or more people talking most of the time.
 These folks are commentators, explaining to the audience what they are watching.
 This is similar to the role of Bible commentaries.
 They seek to explain to the reader what the Bible is teaching.

 The sports commentators are experts in the sport they are explaining.
 In the same way, those who write Bible commentaries have invested countless hours in study and research into that portion of the Bible they are commenting on.
 They might be considered experts on that portion of Scripture.